alegrigoriev/WaveSoap/ReadMe.txt

 During exit, asks to reopen the file
 Save As adds "Copy of" for direct file
-Save As fails if the file replaced is read-only
+Save As fails if the file replaced is read-only Multisession disk shows only begin of tracks.
-WinXP doesn't have CDRAL
-Multisession disk shows only begin of tracks.
 Read the whole structure.
-Multiline edit box in child dialog eats Esc and Enter (DLGC_WANTALLCHARS) (MFC CDialog::PreTranslateMessage() bug If there is not enough space on NTFS volume, it will be seen only during flush Windows2000 is trying to zero the allocated file
+Multiline edit box in child dialog eats Esc and Enter (DLGC_WANTALLCHARS) (MFC CDialog::PreTranslateMessage() bug

 Log Off query doesn't close the active dialog.
 Recursion is possible.
 Make sure to check after Cancel